LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 white | Integer | The white sharpness value

 ### Weapon Attributes
 The weapon attributes object is a dictionary of attribute modifiers attached to a weapon.
-These fields are planned to be slowly phased out over several releases, and instead provided by specialized fields (such as `sharpness`).
+Most of these fields are planned to be slowly phased out over several releases, and instead provided by specialized fields (such as `sharpness`).

 Possible attribute keys are listed below.